cltl-students/sezen_tuvay_pseudonymisation_in_dutch/README.md

 sezen_data/output/annotated_13e_raadsvergadering_15_september_2022.conll -f conll sezen_data/not_annotated_text/annotated_13e_raadsvergadering_15_september_2022.txt     --> needs to be. <br>

 ## Step 2:  Running the NER-model per file
 In sezen_scripts, a folder called 'NER' includes a file named: flair_on_conll.py.
 When this is called, all files are NER-tagged by Flair.
 It is important to mention that Flair needs Python 3.8 or higher.
-Therefore, to not change the versions and installments for the Coreference Model, it is easier to make a new directory and a new NER-script, and put sezen_data/output in this new directory and copy-paste the flair_on_conll.py to this new script. <br>
+Therefore, to not change the versions and installments for the Coreference Model, it is easier to make a new directory and a new NER-script, and put sezen_data/output in this new directory and copy-paste the flair_on_conll.py to this new script.
+This, since the Coreference Model has been set up in python 3.7<br>

 **output_ner_new**: this is the folder where the output of flair_on_conll.py needs to be <br>